New Tax Incentives for Hiring the Unemployed

 The second tax benefit is tax credit equal to the lesser of 6.2 percent of wages paid to a qualified employee over 52 weeks or $1,000.
 This “new hire retention credit” is available for each qualified employee retained for at least 52 weeks.

 In order to verify that an employee is a qualified employee (unemployed/underemployed for 60 continuous days), employees are required to sign an affidavit.
-Although employers can draft their own form affidavit, the IRS has provided a form (W-11), which may be obtained by clicking here .
+Although employers can draft their own form affidavit, the IRS has provided a form (W-11).
 Employers need not file these affidavits, but must simply maintain them in the event of an audit.

 To avoid the possibility of employers replacing existing workers with unemployed individuals, the law allows the tax benefits on replacements only when the existing worker voluntarily quits or is terminated for cause.
 However, if an employee is laid off due to lack of work and later a new, qualifying employee is hired, the employer may claim the tax benefits.